Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The router can also forward packets arriving to the correct hosts by using a **NAT translation table** and including port numbers and IP addresses in the table entries.

 NAT is controversial because it:

 - Is a network layer protocol and changes information on the transport layer, such as port numbers.
 - Violates end-to-end principle, as an application designer might need to take NAT into account when designing it's application.
   For example, server processes wait for incoming requests at well-known port numbers and peers in a P2P protocol need to accept incoming connections when acting as servers.
   Technical solutions to these problems include **NAT traversal** tools.

 ### IPv6

+// TODO: review this

 In the early 1990s, the Internet Engineering Task Force began an effort to develop a successor to the IPv4 protocol.
-A prime motivation for this effort was the realization that the 32-bit IPv4 address space was beginning to be used up, with new subnets and IP nodes being attached to the Internet (and being allocated unique IP addresses) at a breathtaking rate.
+A prime motivation for this effort was the realization that the 32-bit IPv4 address space was beginning to be used up.
 To respond to this need for a large IP address space, a new IP protocol, IPv6, was developed.
 The designers of IPv6 also took this opportunity to tweak and augment other aspects of IPv4, based on the accumulated operational experience with IPv4.

 The most important changes introduced in IPv6 are:

-- **Expanded addressing capabilities**: IP address size increases from 32 to 128 bits.
+- **Expanded addressing capabilities**:
+  IP address size increases from 32 to 128 bits.
-- **A streamlined 40-byte header**: a number of IPv4 fields have been dropped or made optional.
+- **A streamlined 40-byte header**:
+  A number of IPv4 fields have been dropped or made optional.
   The resulting 40-byte fixed-length header allows for faster processing of the IP datagram by a router.
-- **Flow labeling**: “labeling of packets belonging to particular flows for which the sender requests special handling, such as a non-default quality of service or real-time service.”
+- **Flow labeling**:
+  “labeling of packets belonging to particular flows for which the sender requests special handling, such as a non-default quality of service or real-time service.”

 The IPv6 datagram contains the following fields:

+- **Version**:
-- **Version**: 4-bit field identifies the IP version number.
+  4-bit field identifies the IP version number.
-- **Traffic class**: 8-bit traffic class field, like the TOS field in IPv4, can be used to give priority to certain datagrams.
+- **Traffic class**:
+  8-bit traffic class field, like the TOS field in IPv4, can be used to give priority to certain datagrams.
-- **Next header**: identifies the protocol to which the contents of this datagram will be delivered (for example, to TCP or UDP).
+- **Next header**:
+  Identifies the protocol to which the contents of this datagram will be delivered (for example, to TCP or UDP).
-- **Hop limit**: like TTL, the contents of this field are decremented by one by each router that forwards the datagram.
+- **Hop limit**:
+  Like TTL, the contents of this field are decremented by one by each router that forwards the datagram.
   If the hop limit count reaches zero, a router must discard that datagram.
 - **Source and destination addresses**.
 - **Data**.

 ![IPv6 datagram format](./figs/ipv6_datagram.png)

 We highlight that the following fields disappeared from IPv4 to IPv6:

+- **Fragmentation/reassembly**:
-- **Fragmentation/reassembly**: IPv6 does not allow for fragmentation and reassembly at intermediate routers; these operations can be performed only by the source and destination.
-If an IPv6 datagram received by a router is too large to be for- warded over the outgoing link, the router simply drops the datagram and sends a “Packet Too Big” ICMP error message (see Section 5.6) back to the sender.
-The sender can then resend the data, using a smaller IP datagram size.
-Fragmentation and reassembly is a time-consuming operation; removing this functionality from the routers and placing it squarely in the end systems considerably speeds up IP forwarding within the network.
+  IPv6 does not allow for fragmentation and reassembly at intermediate routers - these operations can be performed only by the source and destination.
+  If an IPv6 datagram received by a router is too large the router simply drops the datagram and sends a "Packet Too Big" ICMP error message back to the sender.
+  Removing this functionality from the routers and placing it squarely in the end systems considerably speeds up IP forwarding within the network.

+- **Header checksum**:
-- **Header checksum**.
-Because the transport-layer (for example, TCP and UDP) and link-layer (for example, Ethernet) protocols in the Internet layers perform check- summing, the designers of IP probably felt that this functionality was sufficiently redundant in the network layer that it could be removed.
+  Because the transport-layer and link-layer protocols in the Internet layers perform checksumming, the designers of IP probably felt that this functionality was sufficiently redundant in the network layer that it could be removed.
   Once again, fast processing of IP packets was a central concern.

-- **Options**.
+- **Options**:
   An options field is no longer a part of the standard IP header.
   However, it has not gone away.
   Instead, the options field is one of the possible next headers pointed to from within the IPv6 header.
   That is, just as TCP or UDP protocol headers can be the next header within an IP packet, so too can an options field.
   The removal of the options field results in a fixed-length, 40-byte IP header.

 // TODO: casting cenas